Neelofar (film): Production

-Development and filming

 Principal photography for the film concluded in December 2020.
 In this film, Mahira Khan plays the role of a blind girl.

 In an interview in June 2024, Fawad Khan said that Neelofar was "almost in its completion phase", marking the reunion of his on-screen pairing with Mahira after their earlier successful work together.
 The film is written and directed by Ammar Rasool and is co-produced by Fawad Khan among others.

+Soundtrack

+Music video of "Tu Meri" was released as the first song from the movie on Sufiscore's official channel, followed by "Tum He Ho" and "Socha Nahi".
+The complete album was released on 25 October 2025 via various music streaming services by Sufiscore.

+In an exclusive interview with Quill Quest Magazine, composer Zeeshan Vicky Haider revealed that the film's key tracks, "Tu Meri" and "Ja Rahe", were personal compositions written prior to the film's production during his move from Karachi to Lahore, rather than being commissioned specifically for the movie.
+Haider also disclosed that while the production team initially discussed hiring mainstream singers, they ultimately retained his original vocals to preserve the emotional authenticity of the songs.
+Lead actor Fawad Khan was also reported to be actively involved in guiding the film's background score.